gocept/gocept.package/README.rst

 :doc/index.txt:
     The front page of the documentation.
-It includes the package overview from the top-level ``README.txt`` file and a table of contents pointing to the sections of the full documentation.
+It includes the package overview from the top-level ``README.rst`` file and a table of contents pointing to the sections of the full documentation.
 These include generated API documentation, some meta information about the package and the change log.
     Edit this file if you want to add top-level sections such as a narrative